Blister Card Printing

 Blister Card Printers

 Blister cards have long been a staple of the packaging industry, used to package everything from electronics to medicines.
 Blister card printing, similarly, has long been a requirement of many commercial printers.

-The task of blister card printing is a difficult one.
+Making your own blister packs can be difficult.
 Typically, print orders for blister cards are of extremely large volume, but also require that each card printed include unique content.
 This might be a serial number, for instance, or a bar-code.
 To make matters worse, often an order includes several different items, and therefore several different designs will need to be printed.

 In addition, many clients are keen to make their packaging stand out, and therefore value the option of different fonts, shapes, and layout for their blister cards.